Skip to content

 3b.
 Writing REST Test Scripts

-Open up the main Main.js file in the Rapise editor.
+Open the main Main.js file in the Rapise editor.
 It will initially consist of a single empty function Test():

 tutorial_web_services_pic24

 The first task is to get a new SessionId from the server using the Get_Session operation.
-To do this, drag the "DoExecute" operation from under the "LibraryInformationSystem_Get_Session" object into the script editor, in between the opening and closing braces of the Test() function:
+To do this, drag the "DoExecute" operation from under the "LibraryInformationSystem_Get_Session" object into the script editor, between the opening and closing braces of the Test() function:

 tutorial_web_services_pic25